Learn how to make a desk using IKEA Sektion cabinets. This desk features plenty of drawers and a pull-out trash can.

 I’m glad that I used IKEA cabinets for a small project like a desk because I’ve always thought that I would use them in a kitchen renovation.

 The price is close to what stock cabinets from the hardware store cost.
-I would consider them very affordable.
+I consider them very affordable.

 However, the quality of these cabinets is much nicer than stock cabinetry in a hardware store.